alexch/codelikethis/public/projects/yelpington_app.md

 }
 ```

+Which you can access through this endpoint: <https://json-server.burlingtoncodeacademy.now.sh/restaurants>

 **Note** that we are defining our own *id* format; its rules are:

 * contents are the same as the base file name, except: